What Is The Full Form Of LLC?

 - When the income is considered personal income, it avoids double taxationDouble TaxationDouble Taxation is a situation wherein a tax is levied twice on the same source of income.
 It usually occurs when the same income is taxed both at corporate as well as at the individual level. because it is taxed only once in the owners’ hands and doesn’t get taxed at a corporate level.
 This feature is called pass-through taxation.
 It makes it similar to the partnership or proprietorship format.

 The following are the characteristics of a full form of LLC in google.

 #1 – Governed by State Legislature

-The rules for forming an LLC vary from one state to another except for a few generic ones which are common for almost all states.
-The default rules of the state automatically apply to the LLC formed in a given state, unless otherwise specified in the formation documents and approved by the governing authority
+The rules for forming an LLC vary from state to state except for a few generic ones, which are common for almost all states.
+The state’s default rules automatically apply to the LLC formed in a given state unless otherwise specified in the formation documents and approved by the governing authority.

 #2 – Flexibility

-LLCs are subject to lesser regulations and disclosure related requirements, therefore this structure provides a more flexible environment to work in.
-It is popular with smaller organizations to create this form of a structure due to restrictions of funds and manpower
+LLCs are subject to lesser regulations and disclosure-related requirements.
+Therefore, this structure provides a more flexible environment to work in.
+It is popular with smaller organizations to create this structure due to restrictions on funds and workforce.

 #3 – Protection of Personal Assets